 which will move the bestmanagedvps.html file into /var/www/html

 This article and command examples are just a glimpse of the possibilities that Linux commands offer.
 You can check another article we wrote about basic Linux commands here.
 Also, another article of ours show 5 of the most used network troubleshooting commands.

 If you have any additional questions on Linux commands, feel free to leave a comment below.
-You can always get a Linux VPS hosting service from us and our fully-managed support will help you with everything regarding Linux administration, configuration and troubleshooting.
+You can always get a Managed VPS hosting service from us and our fully-managed support will help you with everything regarding Linux administration, configuration and troubleshooting.